tomchean/2018Fall-virtual-canvas/README.md

  Structure：
 ![Structure](/img/report/Structure.jpg)
  There are roughly three parts to realize the function of virtual canvas.
-   - Utilizing image processing as the main part on Rpi with an USB camera.
+   - Utilizing image processing as the main part on Rpi with an USB camera. (websocket used to send position data)
    - Using pynput library on PC to control the moving the cursor on screen. (like mouse/digital tablet!)
    - Linkit 7697 attached to the pen allowing the clicking/dragging function of the mouse to be trasnfer to PC by BLE connection.

 ### Rpi - USBcamera
 `cv2` is how the OpenCV library is imported in code.
 Because we use OpenCV's image capturing and processing functions, `numpy (imported as np)` is used in their input/output to represent the data format of images.